The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Performance Evaluation

 To carry out the experiments, we use Block\textit{FL}sim~\cite{wilhelmi2022flchainsim}, an extension of BlockSim~\cite{alharby2019blocksim} that provides event-based simulations of blockchained FL applications.
 Block\textit{FL}sim uses Pytorch libraries~\cite{NEURIPS2019_9015} to train and evaluate FL models following the scheme previously illustrated in Fig.~\ref{fig:flchain}.
 Through the simulation of blockchained FL, we can characterize the phenomena associated with model staleness and inconsistencies, as discussed in Section~\ref{sec:introduction}.
 The simulation parameters used for the considered scenarios are collected in Table~\ref{table:simulation_parameters}.

-The evaluation is done on the CIFAR-10 dataset~\cite{krizhevsky2009learning}, which contains a total of 60.000 samples ($32\times 32\times 3$ color images of objects), split into 50.000 for training and 10.000 for test.
-In our case, we have further split the test dataset into test (30\%) and validation (70\%).
-The ML model selected to be trained in a federated manner is a Convolutional Neural Network (CNN) and cross-entropy is used as a loss function, which suits the target classification task well.
-The details of the implemented CNN are collected in Table~\ref{table:cnn_details}.
+The evaluation is done on the MNIST~\cite{deng2012mnist} and CIFAR-10~\cite{krizhevsky2009learning} datasets, respectively.
+MNIST contains 70.000 samples ($28\times 28\times 1$ black and white images of hand-written numbers), split into 60.000 for training and 10.000 for test, and CIFAR-10 contains a total of 60.000 samples ($32\times 32\times 3$ color images of objects), split into 50.000 for training and 10.000 for test.
+In our case, for each dataset, we have further split the test partitions into test (30\%) and validation (70\%).
+The ML model selected to be trained in a federated manner is a Feed-forward Neural Network (FNN) for MNIST and a Convolutional Neural Network (CNN) for CIFAR-10.
+In both cases, cross-entropy is used as a loss function, which suits the target classification task well.
+The details of the implemented FNN and CNN are collected in Table~\ref{table:cnn_details}.